gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 ## The question
 So… which variation actually works?

-- Does the first one work, in spite of the object being completely empty?
+- Does the first one work, in spite of the object being totally empty?
 - Does the second one work, in spite of how we created it?
 - Do neither of them work, because an object needs to have both the correct prototype and be created in the right way for it to count?